Table of Contents

-Case control studies are another method to calculate the risk.
-In this, the genetic contribution is evaluated by comparing an affected individual to an unrelated control i.e. the spouse who has shared the same environment.
+Case-control studies are another risk calculation method.
+The genetic contribution is evaluated by comparing an affected individual to an unrelated control, such as a spouse who has shared the same environment.

-Approximately 3.5% of the first degree relatives of patients with multiple sclerosis (MS) are also reported to suffer from the disease, indicating a genetic component to the disease.
-This can be compared to an incidence of only 0.2% of first degree relative of matched controls (married couples) who suffer from MS.
+Approximately 3.5% of the first degree relatives of patients with multiple sclerosis (MS) is also reported to suffer from the disease, indicating a genetic component.
+This can be compared to an incidence of only 0.2% of first degree relatives of matched controls (married couples) who suffer from MS.

-Considering the incidence of 3.5% and 0.2%, we can calculate that the incidence of MS would be 18 times greater amongst siblings than amongst unrelated individuals.
+Considering the incidence of 3.5% and 0.2%, we can calculate that the incidence of MS would be 18 times greater among siblings than unrelated individuals.

 Quantitative Traits: Risk Assessment